-Marta M. was just two months old when she was diagnosed as only the 100th child in Spain with Niemann Pick C disorder, an incurable neurodegenerative hereditary disease with a life expectancy of at best 20 years.
+Marta M. was just two months old when she was diagnosed as only the 100th child in Spain with Niemann- Pick type C disorder, an incurable neurodegenerative hereditary disease with a life expectancy of, at best, 20 years.
 Thanks to the support of the Fundacion Columbus, our European counterpart, Marta now has a life filled with hope.

 The power of music

 “We build bridges to help children born with ultra-rare diseases through the power of music.
 Just as a musical composition is a complex combination of perfectly tuned notes, so is the human genome.
 When in perfect harmony, both have amazing healing powers.
 Our worldwide concerts build awareness for children with ultra-rare diseases to raise needed funds.”

 – Javier Garcia, CCF Board Trustee

 When Rylae-Ann Poulin was a year old, she didn’t crawl or babble like other kids her age.
 A rare genetic disorder kept her from even lifting her head.
 Her parents took turns holding her upright at night just so she could breathe comfortably and sleep.
 Then, months later. doctors delivered gene therapy directly to her…